Pretz333/pretz.dev/README.md

 - [ ] Finalize main page content
 - [x] About page basic format
 - [x] About page content
-- [ ] About page improvements (.NET and DNN are breaking out of their box, white looks bad, Cloudflare refuses to be vertically centered)
+- [ ] About page improvements (.NET and DNN are breaking out of their box, white looks bad (check on light mode as well), Cloudflare refuses to be vertically centered)
 - [x] Projects page basic format
 - [ ] Projects page content
 - [ ] Projects page improvements
 - [x] Contact page basic format
 - [ ] Contact page content

+- found an issue on this site?
+Head to GitHub.
+- resume available upon request
+- examples of my work are on the projects page
+- note about no social media
+- currently job hunting (open to recruiters))

 - [ ] Contacts page improvements (icons, GitHub, other methods of contacting, PGP key)
 - [ ] Custom 404 Page
 - [ ] Site audit with Lighthouse